Ycastillo2003/Complete-a-SQL-join/README.md

 ![image](https://github.com/user-attachments/assets/544791a9-33d7-46db-b9a8-2baf7b88b56b)![image](https://github.com/user-attachments/assets/1165693d-64c6-42e1-b2b5-2074a3238d4d)

 - This RIGHT JOIN combines the machines and employees tables using the device_id column.
 It returns all rows from the employees table, along with matching machine details when available.
 If an employee does not have a machine assigned, the machine's columns will show NULL.

+  WE must investigate a security incident, we must retrieve the information on all employees who have made login attempts.
+To achieve this, we’ll perform an INNER JOIN on the employees and log_in_attempts tables, linking them on the common username column.